thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/comparison.md

 ## Synchronization Architecture

-**ThingsBoard Edge** and **ThingsBoard Cloud** communicate using the [gRPC (gRPC Remote Procedure Call) protocol](https://grpc.io/){: target="_blank"}.
+**ThingsBoard Edge** and **ThingsBoard Cloud** communicate using the [gRPC (Remote Procedure Call) protocol](https://grpc.io/){: target="_blank"}.
 This communication channel allows for efficient data synchronization between edge devices and the cloud server, enabling a seamless flow of messages while minimizing overhead and latency.

 To optimize this process, messages are serialized using [Protocol Buffers (ProtoBuf)](https://github.com/protocolbuffers/protobuf){: target="_blank"}.